OrdinalNews/.github/profile/README.md

 # Ordinal News Standard

-Setting the standard for inscribing news on Bitcoin.
+A standard for permanently inscribing news and topics of discussion to Bitcoin.